 sudo apt install ufw -y

 If you access this system remotely via SSH, allow SSH before enabling UFW.
-Skipping this step locks out your session immediately and may require physical console access to recover.
+Skipping this step locks you out immediately and may require physical console access to recover.

 sudo ufw allow OpenSSH